CSCI-40500-Summer-2025/Project-2/README.md

 Hero section explaining the app

-Buttons to report a lost or found item
+Header with buttons to report a lost or found item

 Page for submitting a lost item